aakritsubedi/laravel-api/README.md

 ##### Create a Student Record

-Add logic the `index` method in the StudentController
+Add logic the `store` method in the StudentController

 ```php
     public function store(Request $request)